hanzoai/painter/QUANTIZATION.md

-# The Comfy guide to Quantization
+# The Studio guide to Quantization

 ## How does quantization work?